 The differences in terms of the proportions of different GHGs are predominantly caused by fundamental economic and geographical differences between the EU and the Andean countries (Figure 7-3).
 In the EU, most of the GHG emissions are driven by energy use and industrial processes.
-189 CO2 is the major GHG related to energy generation and industrial processes.
-In the Andean countries, emissions related to energy use and industrial processes account for a significant share of total GHG emissions.
+In the Andean countries, emissions related to energy generation and industrial processes account for a significant share of total GHG emissions.
 However, compared to the EU, emissions related to energy use and industrial processes account for a much smaller share, while the share of agricultural emissions is much larger in the Andean countries compared to the EU.
 Whereas in the EU, the agricultural sector accounts for roughly 10% of total GHG emissions, the sector accounts for roughly 20-30% of the total emissions in the Andean countries.
 The major GHG emissions related to agriculture are CH4 (livestock) and N2O (soil).